For most of my professional life, in one guise or another, I have been an educator.

 As Executive Trainer for The Lifelong Learning Group, training industry professionals in practice management skills; Senior Trainer with Women’s Wisdom Ltd and ARC Hubs where I specialised in training people who had reached a crossroads, receiving an ESF award for our pioneering work in Gender Equality.

-I am Level 4 PTTLS qualified as well as being a qualified Touch For Health Instructor and A1 Assessor.
+I am Level 4 PTTLS qualified and an A1 Assessor.

 I have trained people in a diverse range of subjects, from sophisticated bespoke computer systems to the complexity of interpersonal relationships, from negotiation skills to witnessing people in emotional trauma.